Leto-gg/documentation/development/WhatIsIPFS.md

 There are many providers who can store, and serve data with.
 Examples that our analytics work with are Web3.Storage, Spheron, Lighthouse.Storage, and Fleek.

-## Compatible IPFS Providers

-Our Leto Gateway can communicate with each of these services and make sure content is served as fast as possible nomatter the provider.
-This is done through Gateway Racing!